Sotaro-Suzuki/Deep_Stock/README.md

-This repository is currently temporarily open to the public due to employment activity.<br>
+This repository is temporarily open to the public now due to employment activity.
+(05/17/2022)<br>

 # Introduction
 Hello.
 I am Sotaro Suzuki, a machine learning and AI engineer.<br>